Santhosh-RP/Time-Internet-Analysis/README.md

 3. Matplotlib
 4. Seaborn

-The dataset 'Time internet data ' is collected from kaggle , wgwre dataset contains the information of internet users by contries wise from 1990 to 2020
+The dataset 'Time internet data ' is collected from kaggle , In this  dataset contains the information of internet users by contries wise from 1990 to 2020

 By using EDA we need to analyse the data